ICOS-Carbon-Portal/infrastructure/README.md

 ## Nginx

+Install Nginx with `sudo apt install nginx`

-Move `/etc/nginx` folder and `/etc/hosts` file from your previous machine.
+Move `/etc/nginx` folder and `/etc/hosts` file from your previous machine, or get needed config files from your fellow developers.

 # Useful commands